sdomanskyi/DigitalCellSorter/README.md

 python demo.py
 ```

-For other purposes, you can add your own data data/ folder, change the function call in run.py then run the same command.

 ### Output

-All the outputs are saved in demo/output directory.
+All the outputs are saved in demo/output/ directory.